-When I started some twenty years ago family law was far less complex than it is today.
+When I started over two decades ago family law was far less complex than it is today.
 The law is continually changing and more and more requirements are made upon families going through the Court system.
-I attend continuing education seminars annually to stay abreast of the ever changing cases and laws affecting family law.
+I attend continuing education seminars annually to stay abreast of the ever-changing cases and laws affecting family law.
 I have spoken and taught at a number of continuing education seminars as well.
 I have also been very involved in making contacts with other divorce lawyers, mediators, custody evaluators, counselors and other professionals in an effort to help clients with whatever needs they may have.
 My practice is family law and I have found that the more help you have in the community, the easier it is for the client to get all the resources they need to make the process as peaceful as possible.

 Despite all the changes with the Courts and the law, I believe that I work in a service profession and that service and profession define what I do.
 To me, service is meant to be personal.
 When you hire me to help you, you meet with me, you can contact me whenever you have a question, and, you are never given to an associate or paralegal.
 I know my clients on a first name basis and will work your case as if it is my own.
 You get to look me in the eye and shake my hand.
 It is important to me because I work on a referral basis meaning that when I do a great job for you, you will tell someone about my services and they will call.
 I also am a professional.
 When you discuss your personal and private details, no one ever gets to know our conversation.
 You are treated with respect.
 You will always get my honest opinion, even when it isn’t what you were expecting to hear.
 I feel that my job is to give you all the pros and cons of all the legal options and together we resolve your case in your and your family’s best interests.
 I also enjoy trial work and have enjoyed a lot of success in the Courtroom.
 As an alternative to trial and litigation, I perform meditations for parties who prefer to settle matters with someone with a lot of knowledge and experience in family and personal injury law cases.